EmmyGk/hello-world/README.md

 # hello-world
-My first project iam so excited
+My first project i am so excited i add a new file codded by node.js